ColinTB/ColinTB.github.io/_posts/2017-08-17-test_blog_post_scatter_v1.md

 ## 2. Scatter Plot

-Lets make a scatter wherer the sepal length is the y-axis, width is the x-axis, and the species is the colour.
+Lets make a scatter where the sepal length is the y-axis, width is the x-axis, and the species is the colour.

 ``` r
 ggplot(iris, aes(y = Sepal.Length, x = Sepal.Width, colour = Species)) +